Avaiga/taipy-doc/docs/knowledge_base/tips/dataiku/index.md

 metrics_df['Name'] = metrics_df[['Project', 'ModelId', 'MetricType']].agg(' - '.join, axis=1)
 ```

-## Creating and Running a Taipy Application
+## Creating a Taipy Application

-Define the GUI using Taipy's markdown-like syntax.
-This GUI will include dynamic
+Create your own Taipy application to visualize all this information.
+It can
-selectors for projects and metrics, a table to display data, and a bar chart for
+include dynamic selectors for projects and metrics, a table to display
-visualizing metric values.
+data, and a bar chart for visualizing metric values.

 ```python
 from taipy.gui import Gui